On flat even deformation rings: Explicit examples of even deformation rings that are flat over

 Moreover,

-\end{lemma} \begin{proof} By Proposition \ref{kA4}, there exists a unique $K$ as stated.
-A ray class computation in Magma shows that $\Gal(K^{(3)}_T/K) $ has 9 generators.
+\end{lemma} \begin{proof} The prime $\ell =7489$ was found by numerical computations in magma and pari-gp.
+A ray class group computation in magma shows that $\Gal(K^{(3)}_T/K) $ has 9 generators.
 Each trivial representation occurring in the Jordan-H\"{o}lder sequence for $\Gal(K^{(3)}_T/K) $ descends to $L$.
-A ray class computation over $L$ shows that there are 3 such trivial representations.
+A ray class group computation over $L$ shows that there are 3 such trivial representations.
 The result follows as in Lemma 4 of \cite{even2}.
-The dimension of $H^1 (\Gamma_T, \operatorname{Ad}^0\overline{\rho})$ equals the number of adjoints in the decomposition of $\Gal(K^{(3)}_T/K)$ as an $A_4$-module. \end{proof}
+The dimension of $H^1 (\Gal(\Q_T/\Q), \operatorname{Ad}^0\overline{\rho})$ equals the number of adjoints in the decomposition of $\Gal(K^{(3)}_T/K)$ as an $A_4$-module. \end{proof}

 \begin{proposition} Let $\ell=7489$ and let $S=\{\infty,3,\ell\}$.
 Then